How to Register a Name in a New Extension or TLD¶

-In order to help our customers better understand, visualize, and organize their future projects, Gandi has put in place a free preregistration system in order to allow them to express their interest in an extension.
+In order to help our users better understand, visualize, and organize their future projects, Gandi has put in place a free preregistration system in order to allow them to express their interest in an extension.

-Gandi therefore registers pre-registrations in the order in which they have been made by the customers.
+Gandi therefore registers pre-registrations in the order in which they have been made by the users.
 If more than one preregistration is made for the same domain were made at Gandi, we will process them in the order in which they were made in our system, starting from the first.

-When an extension is made available for registration at Gandi, customers may convert a free registration into a paying preregistration (see below).
+When an extension is made available for registration at Gandi, users may convert a free registration into a paying preregistration (see below).
 The registration waiting list is therefore kept in doing it that way.